 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

 My goal is to amass a net worth of $1 million by the end of 2020.
-That’s only three full years away, so we’ll have to continue to see $100,000+ increases (and then some) each year to make that happen.
+That’s only two full years away, so we’ll have our work cut out for us if we’re going to reach that goal.